mc2-center/minidream-r-env/README.md

    pane in RStudio.

-2. (One-time only) Some course materials are dependent on scripts located at `home/shared/R`, which does not exist when the server is first built.
+2. (One-time only) Some course materials are dependent on scripts located at `/home/shared/R`, which does not exist when the server is first built.
 Create a symbolic link in the `rstudio` container so that this filepath exists:

    ```
    docker compose exec -it rstudio ln -s /shared /home/shared
    ```

-   The notebooks inside `module0` are now ready to run!
+**Congrats!** 🎉 You just launched your first module!

 ### Updating a Module